WAGS 2 WISHES // Featured Fido

 located in Edmonton

-Due to the nerve damage sustained I may potty inside by accident but keeping me on a schedule helps with this.
-I’m hoping my adoptive family will understand that this is something beyond my control.
-My foster mom says that day by day she sees me getting stronger!
+When I’m brought into a new home, I may potty inside by accident but keeping me on a schedule helps with this.
+Within the last few weeks I haven’t made a single accident inside because I know my foster mom’s schedule!
+If you’ve been following my journey for a while and been thinking about adopting me but worried if my back legs will ever improve, i’m here to tell you that they have!
+Foster mom says that day by day she sees me getting stronger!
 Little does she know, I’ve been hitting the gym and working hard on leg days.
+I even met a friend!
+Did you see the photos?
+He’s my new gym buddy.
 I hold myself up much more than I used to and have become much more independent!
+I even do water therapy so I can show off my walking skills for you!

 When I first met the resident dog in my foster home, I was very nervous and told him to let me sniff out the place first.
 Once I was able to calmly greet him, we became the best of friends.
-When it comes to accepting ‘friend requests’ from other doggos, I prefer to take my time and check out their profiles first.
-Are they a give-and-take kinda pup?
-Do they display good sportsmanship in tug games?
-Are they going to hoard the treats or share them?
-Do they know what it means when I tell them I need a break?
-I have some high standards so it might take a little patience to win me over!
-I am continuing to work on my dog to dog skills and I am learning everyday with the resident dog here.
-This week, he’s teaching me about manners!
+Although my best bud and I get along very well in my foster home, I still believe that I would be happiest starting out as the only pup in my furever home so I can get all of the attention!!
+I am continuing to work on my dog to dog skills but I improve everyday.
+With the resident dog that is.
+He’s showing me manners!
 I would love to find my forever family very soon and get a fresh start to a wonderful life!

 Who wouldn’t want to win an Oscar?